Timothyxxx/starter-academic/content/home/skills.md

   icon: math
   icon_pack: "custom"
   name: Math and Modeling
 - description: Have to admit Python is a need for human today.
-I learned Python since i the first year of college, and taught many student (including students from overseas) to use it.
+I learned Python since the first year of college, and taught many student (including students from overseas) to use it.
   icon: python
   icon_pack: "custom"
   name: Python